Why Every Runner Should Keep A Running Log

 Calendar

 A calendar can make a great training log.
-This could either be an actual calendar bought from a store or a month-by-month calendar printed from the internet.
+It could be an actual calendar bought from a store or a month-by-month calendar printed from the Internet.

-The downside is that you don’t have much room for comments about your runs or workouts, which can be helpful to have when you are looking back.
+The downside is that you don’t have much room for comments about your runs or workouts, which can be helpful when you look back.

 Notebook